nunit/docs/docs/articles/vs-test-adapter/Adapter-Installation.md

 And you're ready to go !

-### Manually adding it as a package reference to your test projects
+### Manually Adding the Adapter as a Package Reference to Your Test Projects

 When adding packages manually, we recommended installing the framework, the adapter, and the analyzer for optimal out-of-the-box functionality.
 The adapter and the framework are required.
 The analyzer will help during development, but is not strictly required to make your project work.  `coverlet.collector` is the recommended code coverage package you should go for.